gawati/gawati-docs/docs/source/development/dev-env.rst

 We are going to look at 2 components of Gawati:
  - the Gawati-Portal component: Provides a web portal interface to Legal data on Gawati
- - the Gawati-Data component: Provides a REST API to access Gawati documents from the XML database The Portal accesses data and documents from the XML database via the Gawati-Data server's REST APIs.
+ - the Gawati-Data component: Provides a REST API to access Gawati documents from the XML database.

+The Portal accesses data and documents from the XML database via the Gawati-Data server's REST APIs.

 The build process for these components is a trivial one.
 It merely packages the files into a format expected by eXist-db, and then the packages are deployed on eXist-db.